mmansion/kitt/README.md

 #### v ~ Pre-cambrian

-The humble beginnings of a genome for making art.
+A genome for making art.

-*current status: evolving quickly and breaking often*
+*STATUS: evolving quickly but breaking often*

 ---

 Cyto borrows is ideas and DNA from a host of popular open source projects, assimilating features and blending functionality into a unique set of tools focused on creative media-based applications and networked-based performance.

-*NOTE: Most of the code is quite novel, but there is a good deal of assimilated patterns, integrated methods and ported code, as well as influences from many other types of tools and artworks.
-It is important to place credit where credit is due, so an ongoing list of inspirations and accreditations can be [found here](CREDITS.md).*
+While much of the code is quite novel, there is a good deal of assimilated patterns, methods and code.
+Influences range from a host of incredible tools and artwork.
+An an ongoing list of inspirations and credits can be [found here](CREDITS.md).*

 ---